fenago/spark-dev3600/DEV362/Lab_8.md

 animation

 First we will explore the data using Spark DataFrames with questions like:
-•

-Count the maximum and minimum ratings, and the number of users who have rated a movie
+-Count the maximum and minimum ratings, and the number of users who have rated a movie

-•

-Display the title of movies with ratings greater than four
+-Display the title of movies with ratings greater than four

 Load Data into Spark DataFrames
 First we will import some packages and instantiate a sqlContext, which is the entry point for working